 Competition for private mortgage insurance premiums occurs not only among private mortgage insurers but increasingly with mortgage lenders through captive mortgage reinsurance transactions.
 In these transactions, a lender's affiliate reinsures a portion of the insurance written by a private mortgage insurer on mortgages originated by the lender.
 The low level of losses that has recently prevailed in the private mortgage insurance industry has encouraged competition to assume default risk through captive reinsurance arrangements, self insurance, 80-10-10 loans and other means.
-In 1996, we reinsured under captive reinsurance arrangements virtually none of our primary insurance.
-At March 31, 2002, about 24% of our risk in force was subject to captive reinsurance arrangements.
+In 1996, we shared risk under captive reinsurance and GSE risk sharing arrangements with respect to virtually none of our new insurance written.
+During the three months ended March 31, 2002, about 51% of our new insurance written on a flow basis was subject to captive reinsurance and GSE risk sharing arrangements.
 The level of competition within the private mortgage insurance industry has also increased as many large mortgage lenders have reduced the number of private mortgage insurers with whom they do business.
 At the same time, consolidation among mortgage lenders has increased the share of the mortgage lending market held by large lenders.
 Our top ten customers generated 27.0% of the new primary insurance that we wrote on a flow basis in 1997 compared to 38.4% in 2001.